 If you or a loved one has been injured in a car accident in Atlanta, there are several things you should take to protect yourself and your legal claim.

-- Finally, if you have been injured in a car accident, contact the Atlanta car accident attorneys at Finch McCranie LLP.
-The Atlanta car accident lawyers at Finch McCranie LLP have represented car accident victims and their families in Atlanta and throughout the State of Georgia for over 50 years.
+- Most importantly, contact our qualified Atlanta auto accident attorneys.
+With over 50 years of experience, the Atlanta auto accident lawyers at Finch McCranie have fought for car accident victims and their families in Atlanta and throughout the State of Georgia.

 Georgia law categorizes the types of damages available to individuals who have been injured in a car or tractor trailer accident.
 Every case is unique, but most car accident cases will include one or more of the following categories of damages: